socratools/socradoc/README.md

     --version  Print version message and exit.

+    audio-routing <NUM>
-    set <NUM>  Find a supported device, and set its audio sources.
+               Find a supported device, and set its audio sources.
                There must be exactly one supported device connected.
                The valid source numbers are specific to the device: